acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/detectors/presence_detection.rst

    \bar{s}_\text{inter_dev}(f, d) = \alpha_\text{inter_dev} \cdot \bar{s}_\text{inter_dev}(f-1, d) + (1 - \alpha_\text{inter_dev}) \cdot s_\text{inter_dev}(f, d)

 This is the basis of the inter-frame presence detection.
-As with the intra-fram deviation, it's favorable to normalize this with the noise floor and, if relevant, apply a depth filter.
+As with the intra-frame deviation, it's favorable to normalize this with the noise floor and, if relevant, apply a depth filter.
 Both are discussed in later sections.

 Inter-frame phase boost
 ^^^^^^^^^^^^^^^^^^^^^^^

-To increase detection of very slow motions, we utlize the phase information in the Sparse IQ data.
+To increase detection of very slow motions, we utilize the phase information in the Sparse IQ data.
 The first step is to calculate the phase shift over time.
 Let :math:`u(f, d)` be the *mean sweep*: